The view from Davos: Insights from the 50th World Economic Forum

 Surrounding this drive for action at the WEF was a lot of talk about the UN Sustainable Development Goals (SDGs).
 They’re set for delivery by 2030, and leaders now realise that commitment to the SDGs is intrinsic to the business design.
 The companies I spoke to are keen to make them tangible in terms of evidencing the investment they're making, the relationships they have with customers and how they're supporting their people to deliver on the commitments.

 The great thing about Davos is that not everybody there is a CEO or Prime Minister, but we all gather together to solve these very intractable problems.
-It’s a clear sign of the power of ingenuity to build a positive human future in a technology-driven world.
+It’s a clear sign of the power of ingenuity to build a positive human future.